daranzolin/OLDdaranzolin.github.io/_posts/2017-08-27-perseus-dictionary-ii.markdown

 ![useful image]({{ site.url }}/assets/Achiles.png)

 By setting `center_subject = TRUE`, you can center the network on the given subject.
-Here Achilles is enmeshed with the gods and heroes from the Trojan War.
+Here Achilles is enmeshed with the gods and heroes from the Trojan War. **Cumulative Effect:** None.
+Achilles was an A-list celeb among gods and humans.